About CollectionBuilder

 How does it work?

-CollectionBuilder uses the static site generator Jekyll, together with some particular workflows, to help users generate digital collections and exhibits from their own spreadsheets and digital media.
+CollectionBuilder uses the static site generator Jekyll, together with well documented workflows, to help users generate digital collections and exhibits from their own spreadsheets and digital media.

 Each CollectionBuilder template exists as a repository on GitHub that users are asked to copy and modify by replacing the default values, metadata spreadsheet, and digital objects with their own.
 Once replaced, CollectionBuilder iterates over a user’s data to create a series of static HTML, CSS, and JavaScript files that can be served from any web server.
 With these customized files, CollectionBuilder builds maps, timelines, word clouds, and other visualizations, as well as browsing features, item pages, and new, reusable data formats that can be downloaded by users and processed/indexed by machines.